-The Company has not set-off financial instruments as of December 31, 2014 and 2013 and does not have relevant offsetting arrangements.
+The Company has not set-off financial instruments as of December 31, 2015 and 2014 and does not have relevant offsetting arrangements except as disclosed in Note 13.2.
 Currently, financial assets and financial liabilities are settled on a gross basis; however, each party to the financial instrument (particularly related parties) will have the option to settle all such amounts on a net basis in the event of default of the other party through approval by both parties' BOD and stockholders.
-As such, the Company's outstanding advances to and receivables from related parties, gross of allowance for impairment amounting to P91.1 million and P89.4 million as at December 31, 2014 and 2013, respectively, can be potentially offset by the amount of outstanding advances from related parties amounting to P9.0 million and P7.2 million as at December 31, 2014 and 2013, respectively (see Note 13).
+As such, the Company's outstanding advances to and receivables from related parties, gross of allowance for impairment amounting to P92.4 million and P90.8 million as at December 31, 2015 and 2014, respectively, can be potentially offset by the amount of outstanding advances from related parties amounting to P8.9 million as at December 31, 2015 and 2014, respectively (see Note 13).